dotEthan/Recipeasy-backend/README.md

 ### Code Choices

-- Functional VS OOP - a bit mixed, trying to implement more with OOP as I haven't used it as much as functional in past projects
+- Functional VS OOP - a bit mixed, trying to implement more with classes as I haven't used it as much as functional in past projects
+- JSDoc galore - I both wanted to practice JSDoc and as this is soemthign i will likely be coming back to (I use it for myself), I know having well laid out docs of everything is a joy two years later.
 - No Mongoose - I have worked with Mongoose, but I wanted to get a better feel for MongoDB directly.
 If I did it again, I'd use Mongoose.

 ## Where are we?